yousifk/loader-search-bar/README.md

 # Loader SearchBar

+## This package's been discontinued
+Due to a *hacky* way this widget uses to display search results, it's become difficult to maintain and add new features.
+While it won't be developed anymore, you can still fork/use it in your Flutter project.
+As a replacement, take a look at Flutter framework [showSearch](https://docs.flutter.io/flutter/material/showSearch.html) method or other [community packages](https://pub.dartlang.org/flutter/packages?q=search).

 [![pub package](https://img.shields.io/pub/v/loader_search_bar.svg)](https://pub.dartlang.org/packages/loader_search_bar)

 Flutter widget integrating search field feature into app bar, allowing to receive query change callbacks and automatically load new data set into ListView.
 It replaces standard AppBar widget and **needs to be placed underneath Scaffold** element in the widget tree to work properly.